frederic-perez/AmE-dictionary/data/dictionary.md

 __emmetropia__ _n_
 __emo__ _n_ :three: Rock music characterized by confessional lyrics about emotional topics.
 __emoji__ _n pl_
-__emollient__ _adj_ :three::hammer: _These are the lips of a boy who presented with a two year history of angular stomatitis and chapping refractory to topical corticosteroid or emollient treatment._
+__emollient__ _adj_ :four: (Medicine) Any preparation or substance that has a softening or soothing effect, esp when applied to the skin. _These are the lips of a boy who presented with a two year history of angular stomatitis and chapping refractory to topical corticosteroid or emollient treatment._
 __emote__ _v_
 __empennage__ _n_ The rear part of an airplane or airship, usu. comprising the stabilizer, elevator, vertical fin, and rudder. _Syn_ tail _The pop superstar is so vain that she had her likeness plastered across her private jet’s empennage._
 __emphasis__